 Health and safety week is finally here and we are getting involved.
 Starting today and ending on Friday, we will be sharing with you our ladder safety knowledge and tips.
 "The aim of Health and Safety Week 2015 is to inspire employers and employees to embrace health in the workplace".

 5 Ladder Safety Tips

-- Do not overload the ladder - Whatever ladder you are using it is important that you check the duty and class rating.
-If you are using a ladder for industrial use you should be using a heavy duty ladder.
+1. Do not overload the ladder - Whatever ladder you are using it is important that you check the duty and class rating.
+If you are using a ladder for industrial use you should be using a heavy-duty ladder.
 If the maximum load is 130kg you should not exceed this, also ensure that you have accounted for any tools you are using whilst on the ladder.

-- Wear suitable footwear - As we have already mentioned in our previous article 'The safe use of kicksteps and stepladders at work' using ladders “Wearing 6" heels is probably not the best idea in the world".
+4. Wear suitable footwear - As we have already mentioned in our previous article 'The safe use of kick steps and stepladders at work' using ladders “Wearing 6" heels are probably not the best idea in the world".
 Either is wearing shoes with untied laces or sandals.
-When using ladders you should wear a flat, closed toe shoe.
-Also check your footwear for any contamination which may cause the ladder to become slippery.
+When using ladders you should wear a flat, closed-toe shoe.
+Also, check your footwear for any contamination which may cause the ladder to become slippery.